Orthogonality of Cosines and Sines

 Warning, new definition for trace

 Define orthogonality relations for the cosines and sines.
-Let the interval lie between and
+Let the interval lie between

 > orthogcos:= (m,n)-> int(cos(delta[m]*xi)*cos(delta[n]*xi), xi=0..1);